neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

-# Windows Build for Visual Studio 2015
+# Interacting with a witness node
 ### Prerequisites